Tornado outbreak of March 14–16, 2025: Eastwood–Leeper, Missouri

-Macks–Diaz–Campbell Station, Arkansas
+Jacksonport–Diaz–Campbell Station, Arkansas

 This very large and violent tornado first developed at 11:17 p.m.
 CDT on March 14 in the small community of Departee in Independence County near Departee Creek Road, initially snapping tree limbs.
 The tornado quickly intensified to low-end EF2 intensity, snapping several power poles along Buzzard Roast Road.
 Along Meadow Lake, several poultry homes were extensively damaged, and multiple trees were snapped at EF1 intensity before the tornado crossed Departee Creek into Jackson County.

+EF4 damage done to a large farmstead southwest of Jacksonport.

 The tornado grew in size and intensity as it traversed through rural areas.
-As the tornado crossed AR 14 east of Macks, it became violent and struck Jones Farm at low-end EF4 intensity.
+As the tornado crossed AR 14 east of Macks, it became violent and struck a farmstead at low-end EF4 intensity.
 A well-built office building was leveled, a one-story home in front of the office building was mostly leveled with only the bathroom remaining, another home sustained similar devastation, four soy bean silos were destroyed, a farming equipment building was mangled with two metal pillars yanked out of the ground, a large metal tank was thrown and mangled by the tornado, and several large metal buildings were leveled and swept away.
 Large hardwood trees were also severely debarked and denuded, and a trailer was thrown 100 yd onto a home, injuring a resident sheltering in the home.
 The tornado reached its peak width of 1760 yd (1 mi) as it was impacting this neighborhood.

 A large, well-anchored home destroyed and mostly swept clean off of foundation near Diaz at high-end EF4 intensity.

 Moving northeast, the tornado weakened to EF3 intensity.
 Several trees along the White River were snapped and severely debarked.
 Nearby, multiple metal truss towers were heavily damaged and mangled.
 After crossing the river, the tornado made an abrupt north-northeast turn as it weakened to EF1 intensity, grazing the southern side of the town of Jacksonport.
 Pecan trees were uprooted as the tornado shifted back to a northeast direction.
 Narrowing in size, the tornado restrengthened to high-end EF2 intensity.
-Numerous trees and powerlines were snapped and uprooted along an Oxbow Lake called The Cut Off.
+Numerous trees and power lines were snapped and uprooted along an Oxbow Lake called The Cut Off.
 As the tornado neared the community of Fitzgerald northwest of Diaz, the tornado reached its peak intensity of high-end EF4, with estimated wind speeds of 190 mph as the tornado moved through a neighborhood along AR 17.
 A large, anchor-bolted home was leveled and mostly swept off its foundation.
 Multiple metal buildings were obliterated near the home, several trees were debarked and denuded, and several vehicles and a dump truck were thrown 75–200 yd.
 A nearby home sustained extensive damage to its southern exterior walls.